Waves-rgb/minecraft-clock-mod/README.md

 Clock Mod
 ==
-Displays a clock in the top left corner of minecraft
+Displays a clock in the top right corner of minecraft